 Working in the cab of any steam locomotive is hot work.
-To aid in the comfort of the crew you can open the front windows.
-You can also fold the driver's and fireman's seats away.
+To aid in the comfort of the crew you can open the windows and the roof hatch.
+You can also slide the weather protection panels to keep out rain and wind as well as folding the driver's and fireman's seats away and opening the side and rear doors.